DFKIEI/Knowledge2Model/Readme.md

 #### API Key
 An API key from OpenAI is required for the question-answering module.
 Set your API key in the code or as an environment variable.

+## Additional Technical Requirements

+Currently, models like BERT and DistilBERT are not supported for conversion into ONNX format.
+To run ml_model_provider_node.py, ModelONNXCodebase.py, rdfCode.py, and CustomGraph.ttl are required.